Alejogb1/job-board/blog-data/how-can-i-use-the-ups-api-within-a-shopify-script-editor.md

 id: "how-can-i-use-the-ups-api-within-a-shopify-script-editor"
 ---

-Let's approach this from a practical angle, shall we?
+Let's approach this from a practical angle?
 I recall a project a few years back where we needed to integrate real-time UPS shipping calculations directly into a custom Shopify checkout, bypassing the limitations of Shopify’s built-in carrier options.
 It was a challenge, but it highlighted some key aspects of interacting with external APIs from within the Shopify Script Editor.
 The core issue here is that the Shopify Script Editor operates within a very constrained environment.
 You don't have direct access to network requests like you would in a typical server-side application.
-This requires a bit of creative thinking and a solid understanding of what the editor *can* do.
+This requires a bit of creative thinking and a solid understanding of what the editor _can_ do.

 First, let's be absolutely clear: you can't make direct HTTP requests to the UPS API from the Shopify Script Editor.
 The environment doesn't allow it.
 The script editor runs client-side JavaScript within the Liquid template context and, more recently, via custom functions on the new Shopify functions platform.
 Neither of those environments give you the kind of access needed for a full-fledged API interaction.
-So, the goal is not to make those API calls *directly* from the editor; instead, we need to use the editor to *inform* another mechanism that *can* make those calls.
+So, the goal is not to make those API calls _directly_ from the editor; instead, we need to use the editor to _inform_ another mechanism that _can_ make those calls.

 What does this look like, practically speaking?
 Essentially, you'll use the script editor to gather the data required for the UPS API call (think shipment origin, destination, package dimensions, weight, etc.), then use that data to adjust either what is shown to the user or send data to a back-end service that handles the request.
 This data could be passed to a meta-field or even a webhook, which then triggers the API call.
 From there, the result of the UPS API (like shipping rates) can be stored and made accessible for presentation to the end-user.